 Regardless of whether you have been injured in a car accident or car crash, you’re entitled to compensation if the other person was at fault.

-What Should You Do Immediately After a Car Accident?
+What Should You Do Immediately After an Orange County Car Accident?

 Stay at the Scene of the Accident